Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

-It is interesting to compare the evolution of the \BL~ asymmetry in Fig.~\ref{fig:S2S3} with the one shown in Fig.~\ref{fig:leptogenesis}, where $M_1$, the smallest heavy neutrino mass, is three orders of magnitude larger than in the parameter sets $S_2$, $S_3$.
-In Fig.~\ref{fig:leptogenesis} the generated asymmetry before thermal equilibrium of $N_1$ is about the same as the final \BL~asymmetry, whereas in Fig.~\ref{fig:S2S3} there is a difference by about one order of magnitude.
-The flavour composition of the \BL~asymmetry is significantly different for $S_2$ and $S_3$.
-Such a behaviour can occur due to cancelations between positive and negative contributions to the asymmetry around $z \approx 1$, as discussed in Ref.~\cite{Buchmuller:2004nz}.
-Moreover, fine tuning between tree-level contributions and one-loop corrections to the light neutrino mass matrix is needed.
-On the whole the total \BL~asymmetry is rather sensitive to fine tuning of parameters, which is the price one pays for lowering the heavy neutrino mass scale compared to the simple one-flavour approximation, allowing for a low reheating temperature.
+Compare the evolution of the $B-L$ asymmetry in Fig.~\ref{fig:S2S3} to that shown in Fig.~\ref{fig:leptogenesis}, where $M_1$, the smallest heavy-neutrino mass, is 3 orders of magnitude larger than in the parameter sets $S_2$ and $S_3$.
+In Fig.~\ref{fig:leptogenesis} the generated asymmetry before the thermal equilibrium of $N_1$ is about the same as the final $B-L$ asymmetry, whereas in Fig.~\ref{fig:S2S3} there is a difference of about 1 order of magnitude.
+The flavor composition of the $B-L$ asymmetry is significantly different for $S_2$ and $S_3$.
+Such a behavior can occur due to cancellations between positive and negative contributions to the asymmetry around $z \approx 1$, as discussed by \citep*{Buchmuller:2004nz}.
+Moreover, fine-tuning between tree-level contributions and one-loop corrections to the light-neutrino mass matrix is needed.
+On the whole the total $B-L$ asymmetry is rather sensitive to fine-tuning of the parameters, which is the price one pays for lowering the heavy-neutrino mass scale relative to the simple one-flavor approximation, thereby allowing for a low reheating temperature.

-A particularly important aspect of the flavour dependence of leptogenesis is the effect on upper and lower bounds on light neutrino masses.
-It is clear that the effect can be significant, but so far it has not been possible to obtain a complete picture in a model independent way.
-According to current estimates, it is possible to relax upper and lower bounds in Eq.~\eqref{window} by about one order of magnitude, baring fine tuning \cite{Davidson:2008bu,Blanchet:2012bk,Dev:2017trv}.
-Moreover, spectator effects have to be taken into account \cite{Buchmuller:2001sr,Nardi:2005hs,Garbrecht:2014kda}.
+An important aspect of the flavor dependence of leptogenesis is the effect on upper and lower bounds on light-neutrino masses.
+The effect can be significant, but thus far it has not been possible to obtain a complete picture in a model-independent way.
+According to current estimates, it is possible to relax the upper and lower bounds in Eq.~\eqref{window} by about 1 order of magnitude, barring fine-tuning \citep{Davidson:2008bu,Blanchet:2012bk,Dev:2017trv}.
+Moreover, spectator effects have to be taken into account \citep{Buchmuller:2001sr,Nardi:2005hs,Garbrecht:2014kda}.

-Our discussion of flavour effects has been limited to the case where leptogenesis is dominated by the lightest heavy neutrino $N_1$.
-An interesting alternative is dominance by the next-to-lightest heavy neutrino $N_2$ \cite{DiBari:2005st,Vives:2005ra}.
-More possibilities are reviewed in \cite{Dev:2017trv}.
-The treatment of flavour effects based on Kadanoff-Baym equations \cite{Beneke:2010dz} will be described in Section~\ref{sec:theoryLG}.
+Our discussion of flavor effects has been limited to the case where leptogenesis is dominated by the lightest heavy neutrino $N_1$.
+An alternative is dominance by the next-to-lightest heavy neutrino $N_2$ \cite{DiBari:2005st,Vives:2005ra}.
+More possibilities were reviewed by \citet{Dev:2017trv}.
+The treatment of flavor effects based on Kadanoff-Baym equations \cite{Beneke:2010dz} is described in Sec. \ref{sec:theoryLG}.